 Middies - Girls in 5th and 6th grades.
 They play on a full 100-yard field with 11 field players and 1 goalie.
 Rec & Parks requires that teams are designated as A, B, or C level.
 Only 7 offensive players are allowed over the restraining line at any time.
 Games are played with (2) 25-minute halves and an 8-minute halftime.
 Modified checking (the entire stick of the ball carrier must be below her shoulder) is allowed.
 The “3-Seconds Closely Guarded” rule is enforced.
 Score is kept and reported to the county.
 Twelve regulation games will be scheduled with an 8 game minimum guaranteed by the county.

 Juniors - Girls in 7th and 8th grades and is played by high school rules in a more competitive environment.
 Full checking is permitted but carefully regulated by the officials for the safety of the players.
 Score is kept and reported to the county.
 Games are played almost exclusively on high school turf fields within the county.
 Ten games will be scheduled and will consist of (2) 25-minute halves with an 8-minute halftime.
 Playoffs will determine the Junior A, B and C championship teams.

-We hold evaluations for the MIDDIES and JUNIORS divisions only with the dates, times, and locations TBD, so they may be placed on A, B or C level teams determined by the coaches.
+We will hold evaluations for the MIDDIES and JUNIORS divisions the dates, times, and locations TBD, so they may be placed on A, B or C level teams determined by the coaches.